Ashutosh-Maurya-87/beginner_python/100 Days of Code Challange in Python/Day (4) 29082024/ReadMe/set.md

   collections of data, the other 3 are List, Tuple, and Dictionary, all with different qualities and usage.

+Set is collection of item and enclosed with curly braces {}.

    Set do not maintain the order of element.
    Set are also used to store multiple item in a single variable.